NRC's Animal Care Committees terms of reference

 2.5 Animal research that receives NRC financial assistance, as through the NRC Industrial Research Assistance Program (NRC IRAP), can choose to rely on the review of a CCAC-accredited ACC functioning at the institution where the work is to be performed.

 2.6 Animal research that is to take place off-site using NRC equipment but that does not involve NRC researchers does not require approval from an NRC ACC.
-In this situation, the Portfolio, Branch or Program that owns the equipment would need to receive written assurance, via the relevant animal care and use program, that those using the equipment have CCAC accreditation.
+In this situation, the Research Centre, Branch or Program that owns the equipment would need to receive written assurance, via the relevant animal care and use program, that those using the equipment have CCAC accreditation.

-2.7 In the event that an animal facility is operated on leased NRC property, the Portfolio, Branch or Program's animal care and use program would need to receive written assurance that the animal users have CCAC accreditation.
+2.7 In the event that an animal facility is operated on leased NRC property, the Research Centre, Branch or Program's animal care and use program would need to receive written assurance that the animal users have CCAC accreditation.
 Only animal work involving NRC personnel would be reviewed by an NRC ACC, which would include representation from the organization operating the animal facility.

 3.2 ACC members will normally be appointed for terms of no less than two years and no more than four years (renewable once only up to a maximum of eight consecutive years, normally).
 This maximum should not be exceeded, except in the case of very small institutes (i.e. those that have 3 or fewer animal users).
 This does not apply to ACC members who must be part of the ACC because of their role within the institution (ex officio members): the ACC Coordinator, the veterinarian(s) and the animal facility manager/supervisor.
-The complement of the committees will vary and will be determined by the needs of each Portfolio, Branch, or Program but should include.
+The complement of the committees will vary and will be determined by the needs of each Research Centre, Branch, or Program but should include.

 a) NRC researchers or Industrial Technology Advisors (ITA) experienced in animal care and use, who may or may not be actively using animals during their term on the ACC.
-There should be a minimum of two members and representation of all the major animal-using divisions of the Portfolio, Branch, or Program or, as in the case of NRC IRAP, the ACC should have appropriate regional representation;
+There should be a minimum of two members and representation of all the major animal-using divisions of the Research Centre, Branch, or Program or, as in the case of NRC IRAP, the ACC should have appropriate regional representation;

 b) A veterinarian experienced in experimental animal care and use, who is being provided with continuing education/training opportunities in experimental animal care and use (ex-officio, voting member);